How To Open A Hostel From Scratch (Step by Step)

 Mattresses should be equipped with a stain protector.
 Think about them as an insurance for the mattress.
 A protected mattress is much easier to clean and maintain.
 Under no circumstances should you allow people use their own sleeping bags: you run the risk of getting bedbugs.

-Smaller hostels without a bar/cafe might not offer a breakfast service.
-In fact breakfast is a prefect opportunity for social interaction among guests.
+Serving complimentary breakfast is a prefect opportunity to foster social interaction among guests.

 So one common strategy is to offer breakfast included in the price of the night.
 This way most guests will attend and potentially meet up.

-For those hostels that have an integrated cafe/bar, the system is similar but should offer fair prices to ensure sales and increase satisfaction.
-Again, there is an added value from getting people together makes socialising easier and chatty customers leave better reviews.
+For those hostels with an integrated cafe/bar, the system is similar but should offer fair prices to ensure sales and increase satisfaction.
+Again, getting people together makes socialising easier and chatty customers leave better reviews.

 Premium Hostel Breakfast:

-Loki and Wild Rover hostel chains in South America are prime examples: cheaper beds but expensive drinks and wild “tourist”-only in-hostel parties.
+Loki and Wild Rover hostel chains in South America are prime examples: cheaper beds but pricey drinks and wild guest-only in-hostel parties.

 In other words, if you manage to attract enough people, it might be a good idea to “subsidise” one side of the business (beds) to profit from another.